adamw/website/content/blog/2014-05-21-codebrag-why-post-and-per-commit.md

 dsq_thread_id:
   - 2701885824
 categories:
-  - Code review
+  - code review
-  - CodeBrag
-  - SoftwareMill
-  - Uncategorized
+  - softwaremill

 ---
 [We][1] have recently released version 2.0 of [Codebrag][2], our code-review tool.